-For example, the LDAP authentication module and LDAP Decision Node share the
+For example, the LDAP authentication module and LDAP Decision node

-To determine the functionality of a node, it is important to reduce the responsibility to its core purpose, while ensuring it performs enough tasks to be useful as a step in an authentication journey.
+To determine the functionality of a node, reduce the node’s responsibility to its core purpose, while ensuring it performs sufficient tasks to be useful as a step in an authentication journey.

-Before creating a set of nodes, a node developer must first understand the level of granularity they should produce.
-For example, a customer's environment may require a series of utility nodes which, on their own, do not perform authentication actions, but have multiple use cases in many authentication journeys.
-In this case, the developer may create nodes that take values from the shared state and save it to the user's profile.
+Before you create a set of nodes, assess the level of granularity the nodes should produce.
+For example, a customer’s environment may require a series of utility nodes which, on their own, do not perform authentication actions, but have multiple use cases in many authentication journeys.
+In this case, you can create nodes that take values from the shared state and save it to the user’s profile.

-Individual nodes can respond to a variety of inputs and outputs, and return different sets of callbacks to the user - similar to the state mechanism used by modules - without leaving the node.
+Individual nodes can respond to a variety of inputs and outputs, and return different sets of callbacks to the user without leaving the node.
+(This is similar to the state mechanism used by modules.)

-If a node's process method takes input from the user, and then immediately processes it.
+If a node’s process method takes input from the user, and immediately processes it.